Error-331/code_tests/docs/bible/links.md

 Check Your Parachute - November 28 (If there's no evidence of salvation, we need to get on our knees and plead with God to help us to make our calling and election sure; Psalm 51);

 Delusional Sinners - November 29 (May I never mistake God's mercy for His permission to sin);

+We are Loosed - November 30 (Ephesians 4: 18-24; Jesus spoke to us in our hopelessness.
+He loosed us from the infirmity of sin and death, taking us from darkness to light, from the kingdom of this world into the kingdom of God);